What is a freight broker?

 Here is a brief description of some of the players involved in the trucking/logistics industry as we know it today.

-• Freight Agent: A person that coordinates freight shipments that typically works under the umbrella and supervision of a licensed/bonded freight broker.
-Agents can be either independent contractors of employees.
+- Freight Agent: A person that coordinates freight shipments that typically works under the umbrella and supervision of a licensed/bonded freight broker.
+Agents can be either independent contractors or employees.

 Many times freight brokers gain their knowledge and experience working for either a shipper, carrier, freight forwarder or another freight broker.
 Others learn the business through freight broker training programs which are typically quite expensive ranging from $1,000 to $3,500 for 1 week of classroom training.
 In recent years and online training has become a popular learning option and is typically much more affordable.
 It is not uncommon for a freight broker to start as a freight agent before venturing off to start their own brokerage.